Your Challenge: Try to Save 38 Gallons of Water Per Day

 The vast majority of your water usage is outdoors for landscaping.
-For maximum results, we highly recommend you look at ways to cut your usage of water outdoors.
-We are currently in Phase II of Mandatory Water Conservation, watering is limited to three days a week on Tuesdays, Thursdays, and Saturdays for no more than 10 minutes at each watering station.
+For best results, we highly recommend you look at ways to cut your water usage outdoors.
+We are currently in Phase I of Glendale's Water Conservation Ordinance, which means you can water on any day of the week.

-- What do I do if my water usage shown on my GWP bill is higher than before?
+- What do I do if the water usage shown on my GWP bill is higher than before?
 Do I have a water leak?